unicitynetwork/alpha/doc/build-alpha.md

 Building Alpha follows the same instructions as building Bitcoin.
 The Alpha network shares the same features and rules as Bitcoin mainnet, as specified in Bitcoin Core v27.0.

-The Linux version of the node `alphad` and GUI app `alpha-qt` are both supported, with Windows binaries also  available (cross-compiled on Linux).
+The Linux version of the node `alphad` and GUI app `alpha-qt` are both supported.
+Macos versions have been tested on x86 and Arm.
+Windows binaries are also available (cross-compiled on Linux).
 Note that Windows users can build from source by following the Linux instructions when building in Ubuntu on [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).

 For more specific instructions on building, see [`build-unix.md`](build-unix.md) in this directory.